Vodka: Explore all the ins and outs of this great drink!

 We distinguish three different types of vodkas:

 - Eastern European Vodka (Poland, Russia, the Baltics)

 Which usually has more flavor characteristics from the used raw material.
 A vodka from Poland can be recognized by its dry but spicy taste with hints of menthol.
 Vodka from Russia, on the other hand, is softer and has a more neutral taste compared to the Polish variant.

 In which the main aim is to achieve a neutral and pure taste.

 A Polish classic flavor addition is local bison grass, also known as zubrowka.

 A lot more flavored vodka is being sold these days.
-Not only are there many vodka types and brands, but even the choice of flavors is huge, varying from apple to vanilla and even bacon.
+Not only are there many types and brands, but even the choice of flavors is huge, varying from apple to vanilla and even bacon.
 Take a look at our Sales Portal and let us guide you through the extensive and surprising assortment at our vodka wholesale.

 How to drink vodka?
 Neat or mixed?

-How should you drink vodka?
+How should you drink it?
 Mainly in Poland, Russia and Belarus, a lot of vodka is drank, and the locals like to drink it pure, also known as ‘neat‘.
 This means that it is drank without the addition of water, ice or other beverages.

-In the United States and the rest of Europe, vodka is mainly drank as a mixed drink or cocktail.
+In the United States and the rest of Europe, it is mainly drank as a mixed drink or cocktail.
 A few well-known cocktails, which you may have even tasted yourself, that contain vodka, are: